PacktPublishing/Generative-AI-for-Cloud-Solutions/labs/lab03-Evaluation/lab03-evaluation.md

 #### Evaluating and Deploying RAG Workflow on Prompt Flow

+The purpose lab is to understand how we can evaluate RAG workflows against groundtruth data using metrics like similarity, groundedness and relevance povided on Prompt Flow.

 #### Prerequisites

 This is a continuation of Lab 2.
 So please finish the Lab steps in Lab 2.